gazebosim/docs/governance.md

 Management Committee (PMC), approving Project Leader nominations, and reporting to the OSRF Board on the activities of the OSRA and status of each project.

+## Gazebo PMC Meetings

+Community members are encouraged to *observe* the Gazebo PMC meetings and submit agenda items via a PMC constituent.
+To add an item to the Gazebo PMC agenda please contact one of the PMC constituents list below.
+Gazebo PMC meetings are conducted using Zoom and presently occur every Monday.
+To join the Gazebo PMC meeting please use the [link available in our official OSRA Google calendar](https://calendar.google.com/calendar/u/0/embed?src=agf3kajirket8khktupm9go748@group.calendar.google.com&ctz=Etc%2FUTC).

 ## The Gazebo Project Management Committee (PMC)

 The Gazebo PMC is responsible for the day-to-day management of the Gazebo